Payments

 | Protection Type | Deposit Upfront or No-show Card Protection | Deposit Upfront charges at booking and reduces the balance.
 No-show Card Protection saves a card and takes no payment today. |

-| Deposit Type | Fixed amount or Percentage | Fixed charges a set dollar amount; Percentage charges a proportion of the service price |
+| Deposit Type | Fixed amount or Percentage | Fixed charges a set dollar amount.
+Percentage charges a proportion of the discounted eligible service total or discounted whole-booking total |

-| Amount | Number | Dollar amount (e.g. 30) or percentage (e.g. 50).
-For percentage, the deposit is calculated from the service price at booking time |
+| Amount | Number | Dollar amount (e.g. 30) or percentage (e.g. 25).
+Percentage amounts are calculated after an eligible offer or discount is applied |

 | Cancellation Window | Hours (number) | How many hours before the appointment the customer can cancel and receive the configured refund.
 Default varies by rule |